bahatas/sparkle-rest-api/Readme.md

 1. Install Docker and Kubernetes on your server.
 2. Build a Docker image: `docker build -t <image name> .`
 3. Push the Docker image to a Docker registry: `docker push <image name>`
-4. Deploy the Kubernetes deployment and service files: `kubectl apply -f deployment.yaml` and `kubectl apply -f service.yaml`
-5. Access the API using the Kubernetes service IP address.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-We would like to thank the following people and organizations for their contributions to this project:

-- <name1> from <organization1>
-- <name2> from <organization2>